FAQs

 A: Absolutely.
 We literally wrote the book on safer shipping of delicate brass model trains.
 If the old foam is still inside the model box we will evaluate whether or not it is of sufficient quality to remain inside the box.
 Many older models have long since had their old foam replaced with newer bubble wrap.
 That is the safest method of repacking a brass model inside of its model box.

-Q: "Is insurance, package tracking and delivery confirmation included with my order?"
+Q: "Is insurance, package tracking and delivery confirmation included with my shipment?"

 A: Yes it is.
 In fact, as most of our packages are shipped via UPS, we include at no extra cost their signature package tracking.
 That protects you, us, and the model too.